 - (two kinds of) variables. - some programming constructs (conditionals, loops, etc.) - The shell interprets lots of funny characters differently, rather than pass them as options to programs.

 By next time...

-- Bring Homework 0 to class with you. - Start Homework 1a log on, check your shell, try some things.
+- Bring homework 0 to class with you - Be sure your Linux account works and you can log on - Start Homework 1a log on, check your shell, try some things